cambridge-ceu/csd3/applications/notes.md

 The CSD3 module is named `ceuadmin/ensembl-vep/104`, `/usr/local/Cluster-Apps/ceuadmin/ensembl-vep/104` is a symbolic link to the CSD3 location above.

-Module `ceuadmin/ensembl-vep/111-icelake` is compiled under icelake, so that from
+On icelake, we use module `ceuadmin/ensembl-vep/111-icelake`, e.g.,

 ```bash
 module load ceuadmin/ensembl-vep/111-icelake
 vep --help
 ```

-we get
+to get

 ```
 #----------------------------------#